dlawrences/dlawrences/README.md

 ---
 ### And now the boring stuff...

-I am VP of Data Engineering at [Verumex](https://engineering.verumex.com/), where I am leading 10+ very talented engineers in building a world class event-driven Cloud Data Platform around Snowflake, Terraform and Power BI to enable real-time self-service analytics for Real Estate investors.
+I am the VP of Data Engineering at [Verumex](https://engineering.verumex.com/), where I am leading 10+ very talented engineers in building a world class event-driven Cloud Data Platform around Snowflake, Terraform and Power BI to enable real-time self-service analytics for Real Estate investors.

 Previously, in December 2019, I co-founded my first company with a dear friend.
 At [**matchpoint.** (*innAIte technologies*)](https://matchpoint.innaite.tech/), we envisioned the future of professional :tennis: training and we tried to build it with the help of AI and Computer Vision.